PistachioPony/gamesparks-docs/Tutorials/Cloud Code, and the Test Harness/How to view Cloud Code History.md

+---
+src: Tutorials/Cloud Code, and the Test Harness/How to view Cloud Code History.md
+---

 # How to view Cloud Code History

 It's possible to manage your Cloud Code revisions between Snapshots.
 This allows us to review and revert to previous versions of Cloud Code that appears on events and provides us with a visual indicator to the differences in the Cloud Code.